Dr. Andrew M. Forman, Executive Director of the Full-Time Day M.B.A. Program, 516-463-5331

 All applications for admission are considered on the basis of their own merits, with weight given to the strength of a student’s previous academic performance, scores obtained on the GMAT, professional experiences indicating increasing levels of responsibility, and any other pertinent information which the candidate for admission may provide to the Committee on Admissions.

 Applicants for admission are required to take the Graduate Management Admission Test (GMAT), which is administered by the Graduate Management Admission Council (GMAC).
 Applicants are encouraged to take the GMAT well in advance of applying to a graduate program.
-To schedule an appointment to take the GMAT, applicants may call 1-800-462-8669 or visit the GMAC website at www.mba.com.
-Scores obtained on the GRE are also acceptable in lieu of the GMAT.
+To schedule an appointment to take the GMAT, applicants may call 1-800-462-8669 or visit the GMAC Web site at www.mba.com.
+Scores obtained on the Graduate Record Examination (GRE) are also acceptable in lieu of the GMAT.
 In addition, the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) examination is required of international applicants and typically cannot be waived.

 Transfer of Credit